FelipeACXavier/PhD/content/Papers/Paper idea - 1.md

 Verification of embedded systems…

-While such a generic solution for the entire embedded systems domain is promising, it is a scope too large for a single paper; therefore, we break this process down and focus here on a single domain: mobile robots under the ROS framework.
+While such a generic solution for the entire embedded systems domain is promising, the scope too large for a single paper.
+Therefore, we break this process down and focus here on a single domain: mobile robots under the ROS framework.
 Our ultimate goal, is to build on the work developed in this paper and expand the learned techniques to create a generic low-code development platform focused on embedded systems.

 ## Related work